 - saute pan

 - Preheat the oven to 350 degrees.

-- Gently spray an 8 x 8-inch ceramic baking dish with cooking spray and set it aside.
+- Gently spray your 8×8-inch ceramic baking dish with cooking spray and set it aside.

-- Bake the bread cubes for 25 minutes; make sure to occasionally toss the cubes.
+- Bake the bread cubes for 20-25 minutes; making sure to occasionally toss the cubes.

-- Once the bread cubes are toasted, remove them from the oven and set them aside to cool.
+- Once the bread cubes are dry and slightly toasted, remove them from the oven and set them aside to cool.

 - In a sauté pan over medium / low heat, add the butter, onion, celery, fresh chopped parsley, garlic powder and salt.
 Simmer until the onions and celery are translucent but NOT BROWNED.